QuadSpinner/Gaea-Docs/source/Guide/0-Interface/6-Preferences.md

 This option lets you set the Gaea Build Folder.

 **Cache Location**:
-You can set the location for the Cache location.
+You can set the Cache location.

 ## Others